 Notice that the only significant activity occurs during a short window of time.
 The July 7 chart shows HAARP was active between 16:25 and 17:25 UTC — between 12:25 PM and 1:25 PM Eastern Time — on that same Monday afternoon when Bertha suddenly became Category 3.

 HAARP was not active before or after that event, and likewise Bertha was not as strong before or after.
 Bertha faded out afterwards.
 The correlation there is complete.

 If HAARP was responsible for manipulating Hurricane Bertha, then the fact that it happened so quickly and nothing destructive ultimately came of it indicates a test or practice run.
-And with news of Bertha being a record-breaking hurricane foreshadowing an ominous hurricane season, the stage is set for an orchestrated hurricane disaster this fall.
-An opportune target, considering current political and economic conditions, would be the gasoline refineries surrounding Houston, Texas.
+And with news of Bertha being a record-breaking hurricane foreshadowing an ominous hurricane season, the stage is set for an orchestrated hurricane disaster wherever convenient.

 Sunday July 13 – no activity.